JakobFrh/DS-ML_Final/READYOU.md

 ### 📝 Further Insights

-We noticed a findings when using the CamemBERT model on the C label of the ABC classification:
+What we noticed when using the CamemBERT model on the C label of the ABC classification:

 - **Accuracy:** Achieves 73.2% accuracy on 146 C2 labels.